What is Compound Interest in Interest Calculation?

 Assuming that all else is equal, the higher the compound interest rate, the faster the value of an investment will grow.
 The frequency of compounding also affects the growth rate of an investment.
 The more often interest is compounded, the faster the value of the investment will grow.

 To calculate compound interest, one must first determine the principal, the interest rate, and the number of compounding periods.
 The principal is the initial amount of money invested.
-The interest rate is the percentage of the principal that is paid as interest.
+The interest rate is the percentage of the principal paid as interest.
 The number of compounding periods is the number of times per year that interest is compounded.